Boyle-Lab/F-Seq2/README.md

-# F-Seq2: a feature density estimator for high-throughput sequence tags
+# F-Seq2
+## Improving the feature density based peak caller with dynamic statistics

 Tag sequencing using high-throughput sequencing technologies are employed to identify specific sequence features such as DNase-seq, ATAC-seq, ChIP-seq, and FAIRE-seq.
 To intuitively summarize and display individual sequence data as an